Impromptu Cinnamon Rolls

-In case Paula Deen or Rachel Ray or Jaime Oliver haven’t burned it into your head yet, here’s a news flash, kids love to cook.
+In case Alton Brown, or Rachel Ray, or Jaime Oliver haven’t burned it into your head yet, here’s a news flash, kids love to cook.
 Really they just love to make a mess and sprinkle flour around, eat raw dough, and stir things for about 3 seconds, but THEY think it’s cooking.
 And in some cases, simple stuff like breakfast foods, they actually ARE cooking.

-Ok, ok, first let’s get it out of the way, you’re a real man, you love sports and manly things, and high-fiving your bros, and all that.
-But are you man enough to make some cinnamon rolls with your daughter on a saturday morning with no directions, barely enough ingredients, and no recipe using dough from Friday night pizza night?
+Let’s talk about making some cinnamon rolls with your kid on a Saturday morning with no directions, barely enough ingredients, and no recipe using dough from Friday night pizza night.

-Step 1: Buy pre-made dough and some sauce and cheese and declare FAMILY PIZZA NIGHT on Friday night.
+Step 1: Friday night make some simple pizza dough, get some sauce and cheese and declare FAMILY PIZZA NIGHT.

-Yes you can enjoy pizza night along with a couple SoCo Manhattans or some wine for your lady.
+Yes you can enjoy pizza night along with a couple SoCo Manhattans or some wine for your lady or fella.

-Step 2: On Saturday morning tell your kids you’re going to surprise (mommy, girlfriend, grandma, etc) with some super secret breakfast.
+Step 2: On Saturday morning tell your kids you’re going to surprise (mommy, daddy, girlfriend, boyfriend, grandma, etc) with some super secret breakfast.

 Kids also enjoy surprises.